 5 best projects with suspension lighting by Tom Dixon

-Tom Dixon rules all that its design related.
+The great Tom Dixon rules all that its design related.
 We have selected a few best examples of the most incredible projects with celing lights that have his name on it.
 The top 5 best projects using suspension lighting by Tom Dixon.

 We start with the project of Eclectic Restaurant, created by Design Research studio.
 Located in the 1970s Beaugrenelle Centre building, it presents charming interiors, as well as a breathless architecture.